Ninja

 Words: |

-With brand new games like Samurai
+With groundbreaking 2D fighting games like Samurai

 the arcade scene in 1996... let's just say it was difficult to be "drawn

-Ninja Master's than I was at the time.
+Ninja Master's than I was.

-Ninja Master's isn't a completely terrible game
+isn't a completely terrible game,

-from its most flattering angle, but it certainly doesn't hold a candle to any Samurai Shodown
+from its most flattering angle, but it certainly doesn't hold a candle to any Samurai Shodown title of the era... and there's 4 great games to pick from in 1996, so pick one.

-Furthermore, The Last Blade was released less than a year after Ninja
+Not to mention, The Last Blade was released less than a year after Ninja

 Master's... again demonstrating the inferiority of this game.
-But 5.2
+"But 5.2

 after playing many other 1995-1996 fighting games,

-the idea of "Ninja VS Samurai" ever since I was a kid.
+the idea of "Ninja Vs. Samurai" ever since I was a kid.

 Speaking of which, I could've come up with a better title for a game than "Ninja Masters"